Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Score Improvement Guarantee & Refunds

-If after completing the Target Test Prep GMAT course your score on the GMAT Focus doesn’t increase by 130 points, they’ll give you a full refund.
+Here’s how it works: if after completing the Target Test Prep GMAT course your score on the GMAT doesn’t increase as much as it was supposed to, they will provide you with a free course subscription equivalent to your previous purchase.
 Now to be certain, there are some strict terms around this promise.

 Verdict: Target Test Prep GMAT Prep Course Review